Immanuel-john/ternoa-substrate-workshop/README.md

 ![substrate](assets/final-polkadotjs.png)

-**Acknowledgements:** thank you to Shawn for the original tutorial, inspired by the [crypto zombies tutorial](https://cryptozombies.io/en/lesson/1/chapter/1).
+**Acknowledgements:** thank you to Shawn for the original tutorial.